astral-sh/setup-uv/README.md

 By default this action installs the version defined as `default` in `action.yml`.
 This gets automatically updated in a new release of this action when a new version of uv is released.
-If you don't want to wait for a new release of this action you can use use `version: latest`.
+If you don't want to wait for a new release of this action you can use `version: latest`.

 > [!WARNING]
 > Using the `latest` version means that the uv executable gets downloaded every single time instead of loaded from the tools cache.